mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 Atlas Go SDK is following the Semantic Versioning (SemVer) specification.
 The versioning scheme used for this SDK is as follows: `vYYYYMMDDXXX.Y.Z`, where:

-- `YYYYMMDDXXX` represents the major version number and includes the date of the Versioned API resource version used in the SDK followed by three digits for other possible breaking changes.
+- `YYYYMMDDXXX` represents the major version number and includes the date of the [Versioned API Resource Version](https://www.mongodb.com/docs/atlas/api/versioned-api-overview/) used in the SDK followed by three digits for other possible breaking changes.
 - `Y` represents the minor version number, indicating iterations of the same Versioned API Resource.
 - `Z` represents the patch version number, indicating non-user-affecting fixes in the SDK.